-At NWEA, we work with thousands of schools and districts across the U.S. and in 145 countries around the world.
-Since we reach millions of students each year, there’s a pretty good chance that your students will take a MAP® Growth™ assessment some time in their school career.
-It’s natural that parents would have questions about MAP Growth – what it is, how it works, and why their son or daughter is taking it.
+At NWEA, we work with thousands of schools and districts across the US and in more than 145 countries around the world.
+Since we reach millions of students each year, there’s a pretty good chance that a child will take a MAP® Growth™ assessment some time in their school career.
+It’s natural for families to have questions about MAP Growth: what it is, how it works, and why their child is taking it.

-When students finish their MAP Growth test, they receive a number called a RIT score for each area they are tested in (reading, language usage, math, or science).
+When students finish their MAP Growth test, they receive a number called a RIT score for each area they are tested in: reading, language usage, math, or science.
 This score represents a student’s achievement level at any given moment and helps measure their academic growth over time.
 The RIT scale is a stable scale, like feet and inches, that accurately measures student performance, regardless of age, grades, or grade level.
-Like marking height on a growth chart, and being able to see how tall your child is at various points in time, you can also see how much they have grown between tests.
-You can find out more about the RIT scale here.
+Like marking height on a growth chart and being able to see how tall a child is at various points in time, you can also see how much they have grown between tests.

-- How often will my child take the MAP Growth test?
+3. How often will my child take MAP Growth?

 Most students take less than an hour to complete a MAP Growth test.
 However, MAP Growth is not timed, and students may take as much time as they need to complete it.

-- Is MAP Growth a standardized test?
-How is it different from ‘high-stakes’ tests?
+5. Is MAP Growth a standardized test?
+How is it different from “high-stakes” tests?

 Most schools will provide a child’s Student Progress Report.
 This report contains information and scores from a student’s most recent and past MAP Growth assessments.
 It’s a good idea to discuss results with teachers for a full understanding of what the information means and how they can use their child’s reading and math scores to identify resources that can support home learning.